afzafri/Insta-Grabber/README.md

   - For fetching Instagram post data, this API only work for public instagram accounts, cannot fetch data from a private account.
 But to fetch user's profile data, both public and private accounts works.

 ## Updates
+- 17/03/2018
+	- Update the fetch user's profile data API since IG have changed the JSON data structure.
+	- Update the fetch photo data API to return locations url and id.
+	- Update the demo page, now will show both videos and photos inside carousel slides.
 - 21/08/2017
 	- Update the API by adding new feature.
 Now can fetch the user's profile data such as the profile picture and biography.
 - 15/08/2017